The Path to Peace in Ukraine - August 18th, Hour 1

 Thank you very much.

-Ursula, maybe on behalf of the commission you could say a couple of words.
+Ursula, maybe on behalf of the Commission, you could say a couple of words.

 Thank you very much.

-Uh, it's a pleasure to be here, and it's a very important moment.
+And it's a very important moment.

 We had a fantastic NATO summit.